 - includes students representing all disability categories and various ethnicities.
-NTACT has reported disability and ethnicity in its findings when available in the studies reviewed.
+NTACT:C has reported disability and ethnicity in its findings when available in the studies reviewed.

 - collects longitudinal data on the effects of secondary transition practices on in-school and post-school outcomes.

 - investigates the effects of published secondary transition curricula on student in-school and post-school outcomes.

 - disaggregates results for students with disabilities if conducted with “all” students.